carlosalvarado1988/activity_tracker_nextjs_ts/README.md

 - Setup cloudinary following the [documentation](https://console.cloudinary.com/console/c-7a6c04749c39512e5174cf535ef869/getting-started)
 - account setup with ekos.sv@gmail.com
-- install the npm package:
-- complete the setup for [next env](https://next.cloudinary.dev/)
+- install the npm package: `npm i next-cloudinary` and follow instructions for [next env](https://next.cloudinary.dev/)
 - To add the upload [widget](https://console.cloudinary.com/settings/c-7a6c04749c39512e5174cf535ef869/upload), we need to get the upload preset key from settings of our account.

   - make sure to add the upload preset.